catdogmaus/4heat-esphome-NG21/README.md

 ### buffer_thermostat_threshold and buffer_target_temperature

 Threshold or also called hysteresis is regulating buffer temperature range when actually fireplace is switched back on.
 Need for that depends actually how big your buffer is.
-Factory setup for that is only 2C.
-All NG21 boards have similar options but how the manufacturer uses them is different.
-When you dont use buffer with your fireplace you should remove those 2 options from yaml.
+Factory setup for that is only 2°C. All NG21 boards have similar options but how the manufacturer uses them is different.
+When you dont use buffer at all with your fireplace, you should remove those 2 options from yaml.

 ### Night Mode